TuplikF/Library-of-Babel-offline/README.md

 # Library-of-Babel-offline

 ---

-Princip

-- Adresa knihy = libovolný string z příkazové řádky
+Principle:

+Book address = any arbitrary string from the command line
-- Z ní uděláme 64bit seed (FNV‑1a hash)
+We convert it into a 64‑bit seed (FNV‑1a hash)
-- Seed použijeme v jednoduchém xorshift PRNG
-- Generujeme znaky z pevné znakové sady do stránek/řádků

-Parametry (klidně si pak přepiš):
+The seed is used in a simple xorshift PRNG
+We generate characters from a fixed character set into pages/lines

+Parameters (feel free to adjust later):

-- PAGES = 10
+PAGES = 10
-- LINESPERPAGE = 40
+LINESPERPAGE = 40
-- CHARSPERLINE = 80
+CHARSPERLINE = 80

-Znaková sada:

-`c
+Character set:

+`
 "abcdefghijklmnopqrstuvwxyz ,.!?"
 `

 ---

----

-Kompilace a použití

-`bash
+Compilation and usage

+Compile:

+`
 gcc babeloffline.c -o babeloffline
 `

-Zobrazení knihy do terminálu:

-`bash
+Display the book in the terminal:

+`
 ./babel_offline "hex-1-wall-2-shelf-3-book-4"
 `

-Uložení do souboru:

-`bash
-./babeloffline "moje-super-adresa" mojekniha.txt
+Save to a file:

 `

-Stejná adresa → vždy stejná kniha.

----
+./babeloffline "my-super-address" mybook.txt
+`

+Same address → always the same book.